 \section{Introduction}

+One of the central issues in the theory of Kleinian groups is to understand the structures of deformation spaces of Kleinian groups.
+In this paper we consider Kleinian punctured torus groups, one of the simplest classes of Kleinian groups with a non-trivial deformation theory.
 Let $S$ be a once-punctured torus.
-The deformation space ${\cal D}(S)$ of punctured torus groups is the space of conjugacy classes of discrete faithful representations $\rho:\pi_1(S) \to \psl$ which takes a loop surrounding the cusp to a parabolic element.
-Although the interior of $\D$ (in the space of representations) is parameterized by a product of Teichm\"{u}ller spaces of $S$, its boundary is quite complicated.
-For example, McMullen \cite{Mc1} showed that $\D$ self-bumps by using the method developed by Anderson and Canary \cite{AC} (see also \cite{BH}).
-Here we say that $\D$ {\it self-bumps} if there is a point $\rho$ on the boundary such that for any sufficiently small neighborhood of $\rho$, the intersection of the neighborhood with the interior of $\D$ is disconnected.
+The deformation space ${\cal D}(S)$ of Kleinian punctured torus groups is the space of conjugacy classes $[\rho]$ of discrete faithful representations $\rho:\pi_1(S) \to \psl$ which takes a loop surrounding the cusp to a parabolic element.
+Although the interior of $\D$ is parameterized by a product of Teichm\"{u}ller spaces of $S$, its boundary is quite complicated.
+For example, McMullen \cite{Mc1} showed that $\D$ self-bumps by using the method developed by Anderson and Canary \cite{AC} (see also \cite{BH}): here we say that $\D$ {\it self-bumps} if there is a point $[\rho]$ on the boundary such that for any sufficiently small neighborhood of $[\rho]$, the intersection of the neighborhood with the interior of $\D$ is disconnected.
 Furthermore, Bromberg \cite{Brom} recently showed that $\D$ is not even locally connected.
-We refer the reader to \cite{Ca} for more information on the topology of deformation spaces of general Kleinian groups.
+We refer the reader to \cite{Ca1} and \cite{Ca2} for more information on the topology of deformation spaces of general Kleinian groups.

-In this paper we characterize sequences in $\D$ which give rise to the self-bumping of $\D$.
-We now survey our results and their backgrounds.
-By fixing a pair of generators of $\pi_1(S)$, the Teichm\"{u}ller space ${\cal T}(S)$ of $S$ is naturally identified with the upper half plane $\HH$.
-The Thurston's compactification of $\T(S)$ with the set $\mathcal{PL}(S)$ of projective measured laminations is identified with the closure $\bHH$ of $\HH$ in the Riemann sphere.
-Then the subset of $\mathcal{PL}(S)$ of simple closed curves on $S$ corresponds to the set $\hQ=\Q \cup \{\fty\}$ of rational numbers.
-To each $\rho \in \D$, one can associate an ordered pair of {\it end invariants} $(\nu^-,\nu^+)$ which lies in $\HHD$, where $\Delta$ is the diagonal of $\bd \HH \times \bd \HH$.
-It is known by Minsky \cite{Mi} that all elements of $\D$ are classified by their end invariants, and that the inverse